kvz/bash3boilerplate/FAQ.md

 ## How do I access the value of a command-line argument?

-To find out the value of an argument, append the corresponding single-character flag to the text `$arg_`.
+To find out the value of an argument, append the corresponding single-character flag to `$arg_`.
 For example, if the [read block] contains the line

 ```bash
    -t --temp  [arg] Location of tempfile.
 Default="/tmp/bar"
 ```